 While the pH neutraliser is subject to registration, if it meets the necessary requirements, any substance generated as a result of the chemical reaction when the pH neutraliser functions as intended, is exempted from registration, provided it is not itself manufactured, imported or placed on the market.
-Additional background information is provided in Appendix 1.
+Additional background information on the conditions under which these substances may qualify for such an exemption is provided in Attachment 1.

-xxi.
 Plasticiser